 Now that is a calling.
 This calling was very real for the prophets and apostles of God.
 A vision can be just as real.
 It is a divine plan that comes very concretely into your life, and you will do everything to fulfill that plan.

 It says, “Where there is no vision, the people are unrestrained.”
 (Proverbs 29:18).
-For instance, economically I do not see such a vision in Russia.
+For instance, economically I do not see such a vision in Ukraine .
 I do not see that economically.
 And because of that, there is little economic progress in this country.
 It is economically falling apart.
 There are many, many problems, because there is no economic vision.
 What about spiritually?
-Is there a vision in Russia?
+Is there a vision in Ukraine ?
 Do you have such a vision?

 B. Dedication